FastComments.com Blog

 Rust at Scale

 Part of the motivation for creating FART was to replace some existing services written in Java.
 After considering it for a while, we decided to consolidate these into one Rust service to reduce runtime overhead.
 This was an acceptable tradeoff since we don't deploy FART often.
-FART is compiled with LTO, allowing us to achieve high performance.
+FART is compiled with LTO, allowing us to maximize performance.

 The FART Master